msprev/pandocinject/doc/readme.md

 A large number of tools can accomplish the same.
     But here there are no funky template/style/query languages (SQL, csl, biblatex, etc.) to learn.
-    The main feature of pandocinject is it provides a simple, general way to mine data and inject it into pandoc.
+    The main feature of pandocinject is it provides a simple, general way to mine lists of items and inject the result into pandoc's abstract syntax tree.

 # Release notes